Solving Stonehenge in the simplest way possible… Graphically.

 This figure represents the maximum amount of sky that the sun

-ever manages to scan at Stonehenge.
+ever gets to scan at Stonehenge.
 The sun breaks free of the

 horizon 50-degrees from north on the 21st June and manages to

-Everyone who visits Stonehenge to see the morning solstice looks
+Everyone who visits Stonehenge to see the midsummer sunrise at

 male, and they tried to bring the two together to copulate.
 After a thousand years of

-trying, and at least as many failures, they decided to build their own baby sun.
+trying, and at least as many failed experiments, they decided to build their own baby sun.

 We today call it Stonehenge."
 Copyright © T W Flowers 2014